EdgeApp/react-native-airship/AirshipDemo/README.md

 To launch the demo, first run `yarn install` in this folder to set up the dependences, and then run either `yarn android` or `yarn ios`.

-If you want to edit the Airship library while using this demo, run the `copy-airship.sh` script located in this folder to copy your changes into `node_modules`.
+If you want to edit the Airship library while using this demo, run the `update-demo.sh` script located in the outer folder to copy your changes into `node_modules`.

 ## Theming